 I am often asked, “What’s it like to divorce a divorce lawyer?”

 When we first separated, I didn’t think about the fact that I was divorcing a divorce lawyer.
+He works at a firm similar to Klampe Law Firm but his firm and his colleagues didn’t even cross my mind.
 I couldn’t think past the fact that I felt like a huge failure.
 I had failed at marriage, and I was terrified that I was also failing my children — those beautiful, innocent sweethearts for whom I had given up my career and to whom I had dedicated my life.
 Looking back, I can see that I wasn’t a failure and it’s just something that happens to some relationships.
 You shouldn’t feel like a failure if you want a divorce, sometimes it’s healthier for you to reach out to a divorce lawyer westchester and start the divorce process.
 All the sadness you feel in the moment would be worth it in the long run.

 I was in shock, I was scared of the unknown, I worried about how our kids would adjust — whether they could adjust.
 In those early divorce days, my emotions were limited and ranged only between sad, scared and guilty.
+I didn’t know anything, I had never been through this before.
+When I got married, I never thought about when to divorce, it never crossed my mind.
 This certainly wasn’t my “happily ever after,” but what I hadn’t realized at the time, is that it was an important step in the process.